susannebradley/smbradley.com/content/home/teaching.md

 subtitle = ""

 # Order that this section will appear in.
-weight = 60
+weight = 64

 +++

-I am not currently TA'ing any courses.
+I am not currently teaching or TA'ing any courses.

 ### Teaching experience
 - Instructor for CPSC 320: Intermediate Algorithm Design and Analysis